PARKS AND PLAYGROUNDS

 Fergusson Park is a firm favourite amongst families and has magnificent views toward Mount Maunganui and Tauranga Harbour.
 The park features a boat ramp, children’s playground with swings, slides, monkey bars and rocking horses, BBQs, picnic tables, sports fields and club rooms.

 GORDON CARMICHAEL RESERVE

 This peaceful reserve features native plantings and is home to a variety of birds, making it a pleasant spot for walking or cycling.
 The 60 hectare reserve has been developed into an oasis of native plants and wetlands located between the Mayfield subdivision in Bethlehem and the suburb of Brookfield.
 The main feature of the reserve is the large duck pond which is home to friendly ducks, geese and pukehos.
 The park has a good size playground, outdoor BBQs and an outdoor classroom area which is used for Learning Through Discovery programmes.
 More than two kilometres of walkways wind through this reserve including 230 metres of boardwalk lined with native plants.
 These walkways provide excellent walking and cycling links between Bethlehem, Brookfield and Bellevue.

 Kulim Park is a beautiful park that features uninterrupted views of Mount Maunganui and Tauranga Harbour.
 This peaceful park has a playground, picnic tables near BBQs and a petanque court.
-From Kulim Park, there is a walkway which takes you to Fergusson Park on a well-maintained sealed footpath, great for kids to ride their bikes off the main road.
+From Kulim Park, there is a walkway which takes you to Fergusson Park on a well-maintained sealed footpath, great for kids to ride their bikes or scooters off the main road.